Kohl Stewart: Minnesota Twins

-He opened the 2019 season back with Rochester.
-Called up, he pitched nine games for the Twins, and was 2-2 with a 6.39 ERA.
-Following the 2019 season, Stewart was outrighted off the Twins roster and elected free agency.
+Stewart opened the 2019 season back with Rochester.
+After he was called up, he pitched in nine games for the Twins, and was 2-2 with a 6.39 ERA and 10 strikeouts.
+On November 4, 2019, Stewart was outrighted off the Twins roster and elected free agency.

 Baltimore Orioles

 On December 29, 2019, Stewart signed a split contract with the Baltimore Orioles.
 After missing a scheduled start against the Miami Marlins due to a COVID-19 outbreak among the Marlins, Stewart opted out of the 2020 season on July 31, 2020 as he has Type 1 diabetes.
 He elected free agency on October 29, 2020.

 Chicago Cubs

 On January 28, 2021, Stewart signed a one-year, $700K deal with the Chicago Cubs.
 On May 31, Stewart was recalled to the active roster and made his first appearance since 2019 as the starting pitcher against the San Diego Padres.
 On July 6, Stewart was placed on the injured list with right elbow inflammation and was later transferred to the 60-day IL on July 29.
-On November 10, 2021, Stewart elected free agency after refusing a minor league assignment from the Cubs.
+On November 10, 2021, Stewart was released after refusing a minor league assignment from the Cubs.